Orison

 You hear some people say: “I’m spiritual, but I’m not religious.”
 What does that mean, exactly?
 When I hear people say that, I just assume they are confused.
 I also assume they are trying (but failing) to sound sophisticated or enlightened.

 Over the years, a few people have asked me to be their “spiritual director”.
 I always decline.
-I don’t want to have monthly meetings with people to talk about how they feel, or how they pray, or how they doubt, or how they conceive of God, or how they sin.
-I think such fabricated conversations are not very helpful.
-I love to explore ideas with other people, and to even share personal stories, but I don’t want to get drawn into somebody’s self-absorption.
-So I’m not a big fan of this thing we call “spiritual direction”.
+First of all, I don’t have the “training” for it.
+But more than that, I don’t want to have monthly meetings with people to talk about how they feel, or how they pray, or how they doubt, or how they conceive of God, or how they sin.
+I think such fabricated conversations are not very helpful, not very real.
+I have no problem with listening to people in the confessional and offering feedback and support to them.
+And I love to explore ideas with other people, and to even share personal stories.
+But I don’t want to get drawn into somebody’s self-absorption.
+Christian “spirituality” is all about self-forgetfulness.
+So I’m not a big fan of this formalized thing we call “spiritual direction”.

 With that in mind, let me just say that the best so-called “spiritual director” I ever had was NOT a monk or a priest or a self-help guru.
 No, he was a Marine gunnery sergeant.
 Back in the day, when I was young and strong and maybe even handsome, I attended Naval Aviation Officer Candidate School (AOCS).
 Our mentors were Marine drill instructors.
-For fourteen weeks, they pushed us, pushed us some more, cussed us out, called us profane names, got in our faces, humiliated us, wore us down, stressed us out, made us do nonsensical things, and forced us to keep going when we thought we didn’t have anything left.
+For fourteen weeks, they pushed us, pushed us some more, ran us, drilled us, confused us, cussed us out, called us profane names, got in our faces, humiliated us, wore us down, stressed us out, made us do nonsensical things, and forced us to keep going when we thought we were ready to quit.
 The result: We got stronger physically and mentally.

 Maybe you’re thinking there was nothing “spiritual” about that training.
 Well, okay.
 But you might want to consider the possibility that you’re still confusing spirituality with navel-gazing.